gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_UZP2		; Used in vector permute patterns.
     UNSPEC_TRN1		; Used in vector permute patterns.
     UNSPEC_TRN2		; Used in vector permute patterns.
+    UNSPEC_AESE		; Used in aarch64-simd.md.
+    UNSPEC_AESD         ; Used in aarch64-simd.md.
+    UNSPEC_AESMC        ; Used in aarch64-simd.md.
+    UNSPEC_AESIMC       ; Used in aarch64-simd.md.
 ])

 ;; -------------------------------------------------------------------